-If you own a property that runs livestock, including sheep, cattle, goats and pigs, you must obtain a property identification code (PIC) by applying and registering the property with the Agency.
+You will need to have a property identification code (PIC) if you own a property that runs livestock, including sheep, cattle, goats and pigs.
 A PIC is an eight letter code which identifies your property spatially and forms the basis of Australia's animal disease response, food safety and traceability programs.

-You will need register the person responsible for the management of animals who will be the primary contact for the PIC.
-Once registered you will be allocated a permanent property identification code (PIC).
+You will need to register the person responsible for the management of animals who will be the primary contact for the PIC.
+Once registered, you will be allocated a permanent property identification code (PIC).

 If you have more than one property, you can apply to have these amalgamated under one PIC.
 A 'property' is defined as one or more parcels of land in close proximity that are worked as a single property.

 Once allocated your PIC, you will need to register for the following (depending on type of stock and their movement):

 - Authorisation to use and purchase NILS tags.